marksmithson/mark.smithson.me/blog/2022-12-21/index.md

 | 32037 | PG0002 | 2017-07-16 07:10:00.000000 +00:00 | 1 |
 | 32035 | PG0002 | 2017-07-23 07:10:00.000000 +00:00 | 2 |

 The flights are returned for each `flight_no` partition with the expected `row_number`.
-Window functions can not be used in the `WHERE` clause so we have a to use a subquery to select the first row.
+As window functions can't be used in the `WHERE` clause so we will use a subquery to select the first row.

 ```sql
 SELECT